-Access to high quality open space and landscape is a central, defining quality of place.
+Access to high quality green infrastructure, including tree canopy, open space landscaping, is a central defining quality of place.
 Healthy and attractive places require a diversity of open space types both to meet needs and expectations of urban living and working, but also to encourage life outside.
-A differentiating aspect of Macquarie Park will be its provision of new open spaces and new connections to areas of natural quality, which have a strong relationship to Wallumattagal Country and heritage.
+A differentiating aspect of Macquarie Park will be its provision of new open spaces, enhanced tree canopy and new connections to areas of natural quality, which have a strong relationship to Wallumattagal Country and heritage.
 Specifically, this will be achieved through the connection back to the river and creek lines .
 Critical to this is the introduction of other forms of green infrastructure and natural capital within, on top and amongst built form, and in coordination with the other layers and actions of the framework.